red-hat-storage/downstream-cherry-picker/README.rst

 Features:

-* Uses GitHub's API to determine the range of commits to cherry-pick.
+* Uses GitHub's API to determine the range of commits to cherry-pick for a particular pull request.

 * Cherry-picks each commit in a PR using standard conventions: